QuentinPerez/42-toolkit/srcs/libc/htable/README.md

 	  /* This function return element at key */

 	- delete(t_htable *v_this, const char *key)
-	  /* This function element at key */
+	  /* This function delete element at key */

 	- erase(t_htable *v_this, const char *key)
 	  /* This function remove element to htable and return data */